 Key to this species: awn twice bent with coma; panicle contracted with short open branches; glumes narrow straight; callus long fine straight; lower glume 8-14 mm; lemma with apricot hairs and short hairs at apex, appearing shorn; column scabrous; leaves pubescent.
 Fruits are brown linear-elliptical lemma 6.5 mm long with a smooth surface covered in apricot colour hairs and a sparse hair hair patch at the apex, appearing shorn; coma to 0.7 mm; callus appears 'short-hooked' to 1.5 mm long; awn twice bent to 65 mm long, with column scabrous.
 Seeds are yellow-brown narrow ovoid grain to 4 mm long within the lemma.
 Seed embryo type is lateral.

 Seed collection and propagation

 Collect seeds between November and January.
 Use your hands to gently strip the seeds (lemma) off the mature fruiting spike, those that are turning apricot colour.
 Mature seeds will come off easily compare to the immature seeds that remain on the spike.
 Alternatively, you can break off the whole fruit spike to allow some of the seeds to mature further.
 Place the seeds/spike in a tray and leave to dry for two weeks.
 No further cleaning is required if only seed collected.
 If seed spikes collected, use hand to strip off the mature seeds.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
 Viability of grass seeds could be very variable, depending on time of seed collections and seasonal conditions.
-From one collection, the seed viability was low, at 15%

-|16,000 (51.07 g)|
+|16,000 (51.07 g)

 16,000 (51.07 g)